Belgium–United Kingdom relations: History

 Around 250,000 Belgian refugees came to the UK during World War I; about 90% returned to Belgium soon after the war ended.

-Trade
+Agatha Christie's fictional detective Hercule Poirot was depicted as one of them.

+South Africa was ruled by the Dutch and then the British colonization as the Union of South Africa, while the Belgians ruled as the Belgian Congo until its independence from Belgium on 30 June 1960, while South Africa became a republic during the Apartheid era from 1948 until 1994, when Nelson Mandela was elected and became the first President of South Africa following the landslide victory of 1994 South African general election.
+With Mobutu ruled as the dictator of Zaire which has its name from 1971 to his overthrow in 1997 by the rebel leader Laurent Kabila during the First Congo War and has renamed originally as the Democratic Republic of the Congo which then forced Mobutu to leave Kinshasa and heading for exile in Morocco, as he later died in the same year.

+Economic relations

-Historically, the south eastern UK and the area that is now Belgium has evidence of trade since the 1st century and wool export from UK to cloth imports in the 10th-century County of Flanders.
+Historically, the south eastern parts of Great Britain and the area that is now Belgium has evidence of trade since the 1st century and wool exports from the UK to cloth imports in the 10th-century County of Flanders.
 Flemish bricks were used on work to the Tower of London in 1278.
-Today as much of 7.8% of Belgium exports are to the UK. with just over 5% of Belgium's imports, over €12,000,000 coming from the UK.
+Today as much as 7.8% of Belgium’s exports are to the UK. with just over 5% of Belgium's imports, over €12,000,000 coming from the UK.
 Belgium is the UK's sixth-largest export market, worth £10,000,000 a year.
 The UK is Belgium's fourth-largest export market with two-way trade worth in the region of £22,000,000,000 of which £2,000,000,000 is in services.
 The Golden Bridge Awards were established in 2012 for UK export success in Belgium and recognising the importance of a close by market.

+Following Brexit, Trade between the United Kingdom and Belgium is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.

 Modern relations

 Today, there are roughly 30,000 British people living in Belgium, and 30,000 Belgians living in the UK.
-In 2014, the UK Government announced £5,000,000 for the restoration of First World War graves in Flanders.
+In 2014, the UK government announced £5,000,000 for the restoration of First World War graves in Flanders.